 Well ho ho ho then.
 The Christmas season means lots of extra work for lots of other people, including real life police officers.
 A recent case in the Sixth Circuit Court of Appeals addressed whether police officers taking second jobs are independent contractors or employees.

-The Economic Realities Test seeks to determine whether, as a matter of economic reality, the worker is reliant on the hiring party, or is in business for him/herself.
+The test for Independent Contractor vs. Employee under the Fair Labor Standards Act (FLSA) is well-established.
+It’s the Economic Realities Test, a multi-factor test that seeks to determine whether, as a matter of economic reality, the worker is reliant on the hiring party to earn a living.

 But in Acosta v.
 Off Duty Police Services, the Court of Appeals questioned whether the usual formula should still apply in the modern gig economy, when lots of people take second jobs.

 In this case, a private company called Off Duty Police Services (ODPS) retained off-duty police officers to handle private security, flag traffic for events, and monitor locations to be sure nothing was amiss.
 The work largely involved sitting in the patrol cars and doing a whole lot of nothing.

 When the case initially went to trial, the trial court ruled that the sworn police officers were properly classified as contractors because they had another full-time job and therefore were not “economically reliant” on ODPS to earn a living.
 Makes sense — since that’s the test.

 But the Court of Appeals disagreed, finding that in the modern economy, it is common for workers to have more than one job at a time.
 The court said that modern reality should not weigh in favor of non-employee status.
 To that I would say, Ok, you may have a policy argument for what the test should be, but the test is well-established.
 The test asks whether the worker is economically reliant on the hiring party to earn a living.
 In this case, they’re not.
 You can’t just go around re-arranging the furniture.